Self-Creating Random Walks for Decentralized Learning under Pac-Man Attacks: Simulations

 The distance between the new convergence point and the original optimal solution, along with the corresponding theoretical bounds, is reported in Table~\ref{tab:Bounds}.
 This validates the theoretical guarantees established in Proposition~\ref{pro:Bounds}(1).

 We then conducted experiments on the real-world dataset, considering both \iid partitioning and non-\iid partitioning scenarios.

 Fig.~\ref{fig:Convergencerealiid} and Fig.~\ref{fig:ConvergencerealNoniid} show the convergence behaviors of RW-SGD under the \cwl with different creation thresholds ($A=10$ and $A=350$) and the \DeCa, on the public benchmark dataset \cite{deng2012mnist}, using \iid and non-\iid data partitioning across nodes, respectively.
 In each figure, the subplots depict the global loss (on the $y$-axis) over time steps (on the $x$-axis).
 A moving average with a window size of $20$ is applied to smooth the curves and mitigate the variances, to better reveal the underlying trends.
 Across both partitioning settings, the convergence patterns are consistent with those observed on synthetic dataset.
-The loss curves under \cwl with $A=10$ and \DeCa decrease quickly to near-zero levels and remain stable thereafter, confirming that the algorithm converges.
+The loss curve under \cwl with $A=10$ decreases quickly to near-zero levels and remain stable thereafter, confirming that the algorithm converges.
 The global loss under \cwl with $A=350$ also converges, but contains several horizontal segments and proceeds at a slower rate.
+Under the \DeCa algorithm, the RW population may eventually become extinct, in which case no RW remains to perform local updates and the training process terminates prematurely.

 Finally, we evaluate the learning performance by using testing accuracies of the final model.
 Given the target distribution $\pi = \left(\frac{1}{100}, \dots, \frac{1}{100} \right)$, Metropolis-Hastings algorithm \cite{doi:10.1137/08073038X} implies that $\nu^{(1)}$ is uniform over the $99$ benign nodes in complete, random regular, and ring graphs, and approximately uniform in the \ER graph due to its near-regular structure.
 This indicates that in the presence of a Pac-Man node, active RWs visit benign nodes uniformly or near-uniformly.